theRealAph/ScopeLocals/README.md

 ### Nested bindings

 We said earlier than an extent local variable is bound to a value.
-It is also possible to _re-bind_ an extent local variable to a new value.
+Within the extent of that binding it is possible to _re-bind_ the variable to a new value.

 The example above we show the user code physically within the server framework class.
-Therefore the notional user code can access the CREDENTIALS and attempt to rebind it.
+Therefore the notional user code can access the `USER_CREDENTIALS` and attempt to rebind it.
 However, in real life we couldn't.
-Even though the client might be able to re-bind `ServerFramework.CREDENTIALS`, there should be no way to forge legitimate credentials, because the payload class doesn't allow unprivileged classes to create new credentials.
+Even though the client might be able to re-bind `ServerFramework.USER_CREDENTIALS`, there should be no way to forge legitimate credentials, because the payload class doesn't allow unprivileged classes to create new credentials.